developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 10. **Repeat Steps 8 and 9** until the layout appears as desired.
 11. **Click "Save Project" to create a project file for deployment**.

 > Data for custom layout(s) and key-value assignment(s) is stored in the keyboard definition file, a single encrypted file on the development host computer.
 To deploy, simply push this file to the desired mobile device(s) and activate custom layouts through application intents.
-Layouts are available immediately upon deployment.<br> Instructions follow below.
+Layouts are available immediately upon deployment.<br> Deployment instructions follow below.

 -----